Pluto

 Functional mushrooms like lion's mane have traditional use backing and some preliminary research, but the evidence base remains mixed compared to caffeine.

-If you need same-day support, look for formulas containing caffeine or similar stimulants.
+If you need same-day support, look for formulas containing caffeine or similar stimulants that work on timescales measured in minutes to hours.

 Fast-acting formulations can deliver effects even more quickly through enhanced bioavailability.